- 5 minutes to read

 How to monitor a SOAP service

-The Nodinite Web Service Monitoring Agent can perform a request and then evaluate the body from the HTTP response.
-Each Web Service configuration will eventually end up as a Resource in one or more Monitor Views where the currently evaluated state is presented.
+The Nodinite Web Service Monitoring Agent enables you to perform requests and evaluate the body of HTTP responses.
+Each Web Service configuration becomes a Resource in one or more Monitor Views where you can track the evaluated state in real time.

 SOAP Resources Example